The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials: Morphological and dynamical parameters

 More recently the morphology has been approached on Sunyaev-Zel'dovich effect observations with a set of indicators similar to those used in X-ray band, at the moment only by simulations \citep[][DL20]{Cialone2018}.
 Furthermore, to enhance the efficiency of the capability to quantify the morphology, a single parameter is estimated, $M$, both in X-ray and tSZ maps, combining the contributions of a few indicators as follows \citep{Rasia2013,Cialone2018}:

 here $V_{i}$ denotes the generic $i$th parameter, $W_{i}$ is a weight assigned to each $V_{i}$ related to its efficiency in discriminating the cluster dynamical state, $\alpha_{i}$ is a factor equal to +1 when disturbed clusters are associated with large values of $V_{i}$, otherwise it is equal to -1, the brackets $\braket{\,}$ indicate the average computed over all the clusters and $\sigma$ is the standard deviation.
-Details about the computation of this parameter for the sample of clusters here analyzed are reported in DL20.
+We use this combined parameter as a reference in describing clusters morphology in tSZ maps to test the efficiency of Zernike polynomials. $M$ is obtained as a combination of six parameters: the asymmetry parameter ($A$), the light concentration parameter ($c$), the third-order power ratio ($P$), the centroid shift ($w$), the Gaussian fit parameter ($G$) and the strip parameter ($S$) (see \citet{Rasia2013,Cialone2018} for the description of each parameter).
+All the details about the estimate of $M$, for the sample of clusters analysed in this work, are reported in DL20.